+'''

-str r7, [r0, #0x1d] ; assume this causes а data abort cfmadda32 a0, a2, c0, c1 strr7, [r0, #0x1d]; assume this causes a data abortnopcfmadda32a0, a2, c0, c1
+str r7, [r0, #0x1d]; assume this causes a data abort cfmadda32 a0, a2, c0, c1

+'''

 The second instruction will update a0 even though it should be canceled due to the data abort on the previous instruction.

 A complete software workaround requires ensuring that data aborts do not occur due to any instruction immediately preceding a coprocessor instruction that writes to an accumulator.
 The only way to ensure this is to not allow memory operations immediately preceding these types of instructions.
 For example, the fixes for the instructions above are: